-In order to learn how to manage your oily skin, you need to know what’s causing the excess oil.
-Start by asking yourself the following questions:
+To learn how to manage your oily skin, you need to know what’s causing the excess oil, start by asking yourself the following questions:

-- Are you absolutely sure you are using the right skincare products for your skin type
+- are you sure you are using the right skincare products for your skin type?

-- Are you stressed?
-This can causes a surge in hormones like cortisol and testosterone, which stimulates the oil glands to increase more oil production
+- are you stressed?
+This can cause a surge in hormones like cortisol and testosterone, which stimulates oil production.

-Any of the above can rob your skin of that much needed moisture, causing it to produce a surge of oil to compensate for what’s lacking.
-Incorrect use of products can also strip your skin, causing it to go into “protect” mode – making it produce excess oil.
+Any of the above can rob your skin of that much-needed moisture, causing it to produce a surge of oil to compensate for what’s lacking.

 How to know if your skin is oily